-B.106 A number of APPs require a collection, use or disclosure to be 'reasonably necessary' for a particular purpose - see APPs 3, 6, 8 and 9.
-Certain permitted general situations and permitted health situations refer to a collection, use or disclosure being 'necessary' for a particular purpose (see Chapters C and D), and APP 7 refers to a use or disclosure being 'necessary' to meet a contractual obligation (see Chapter 7).

-B.107 The term 'reasonable' is discussed at paragraphs B.98-B.100.
+- B.112 A number of APPs require a collection, use or disclosure to be 'reasonably necessary' for a particular purpose see APPs 3, 6, 8 and 9.
+Certain permitted general situations and permitted health situations refer to a collection, use or disclosure being 'necessary' for a particular purpose (see Chapters C and D), and APP 7 refers to a use or disclosure being 'necessary' to meet a contractual obligation (see Chapter 7). - B.113 The term 'reasonable' is discussed at paragraphs B.104-B.106.
 'Necessary' is not defined in the Privacy Act.
-The High Court of Australia has noted that 'there is, in Australia, a long history of judicial and legislative use of the term 'necessary', not as meaning essential or indispensable, but as meaning reasonably appropriate and adapted'.
-However, in the context of the Privacy Act, it would not be sufficient if the collection, use or disclosure is merely helpful, desirable or convenient.

-B.108 The 'reasonably necessary' test is an objective test: whether a reasonable person who is properly informed would agree that the collection, use or disclosure is necessary.
-It is the responsibility of an APP entity to be able to justify that the particular collection, use or disclosure is reasonably necessary.

-B.109 The test must be applied in a practical sense.
+The High Court of Australia has noted that 'there is, in Australia, a long history of judicial and legislative use of the term 'necessary', not as meaning essential or indispensable, but as meaning reasonably appropriate and adapted'.38 However, in the context of the Privacy Act, it would not be sufficient if the collection, use or disclosure is merely helpful, desirable or convenient. - B.114 The 'reasonably necessary' test is an objective test: whether a reasonable person who is properly informed would agree that the collection, use or disclosure is necessary.
+It is the responsibility of an APP entity to be able to justify that the particular collection, use or disclosure is reasonably necessary. - B.115 The test must be applied in a practical sense.
 For example, under APP 3 if an entity cannot in practice effectively pursue a function or activity without collecting personal information, the collection would usually be considered reasonably necessary for that function or activity.
-However, a collection, use or disclosure of personal information will not usually be considered reasonably necessary if there are reasonable alternatives available, for example, if de-identified information would be sufficient for the function or activity.

-B.110 An APP entity cannot rely solely on normal business practice in assessing whether a collection, use or disclosure is reasonably necessary.
-The primary issue is whether, in the circumstances of a particular entity, a collection, use or disclosure is reasonably necessary for a particular function or activity.

-B.111 The term 'necessary' rather than 'reasonably necessary' is used in certain permitted general situations and permitted health situations, and in APP 7.
+However, a collection, use or disclosure of personal information will not usually be considered reasonably necessary if there are reasonable alternatives available, for example, if de-identified information would be sufficient for the function or activity. - B.116 An APP entity cannot rely solely on normal business practice in assessing whether a collection, use or disclosure is reasonably necessary.
+The primary issue is whether, in the circumstances of a particular entity, a collection, use or disclosure is reasonably necessary for a particular function or activity. - B.117 The term 'necessary' rather than 'reasonably necessary' is used in certain permitted general situations and permitted health situations, and in APP 7.
 The context explains this different usage.
 For example, a permitted health situation may exist if the collection of personal information is 'necessary' for public health research that is conducted in accordance with relevant guidelines.
 Similarly, APP 7.5 refers to the use or disclosure of personal information for the purpose of direct marketing where that is 'necessary' to meet a contractual obligation.
 In some of the permitted general situations and permitted health situations the test is whether an APP entity 'reasonably believes' that the collection, use or disclosure of personal information is 'necessary' for a particular purpose, such as lessening or preventing a serious threat to a person's health or safety.

+37 George v Rockett (1990) 170 CLR 104 at 112, 116.

+38 Mulholland v Australian Electoral Commissioner [2004] HCA 41 [39] (Gleeson CJ).